aheckmann/m/README.md

 ### Installing Binaries

-Install a few versions, the version given becomes the active mongodb binary once installation is complete.
+The version given becomes the active MongoDB binary once installation is complete.
+With `m` you can install mutiple versions of MongoDB and switch between them.

-    $ m 2.0.7
+    $ m 3.2.16
-    $ m 2.2.0-rc2
+    $ m 3.4.9

 List installed binaries:

     $ m

-      2.0.6
+      3.2.15
-    ο 2.0.7
+    ο 3.2.16
-      2.2.0-rc2
+      3.4.9

 Use or install the latest official release: